 EngageMedia is a non-profit media, technology, and culture organisation.
 EngageMedia uses the power of video, the Internet, and open technologies to create social and environmental change.
-We harness old and new media to assist movements challenge social injustice and environmental damage, as well as to present solutions.
+We harness old and new media to assist movements challenging social injustice and environmental damage, as well as to present solutions.

 EngageMedia works with independent film-makers, journalists, technologists, campaigners, and social movements to generate wider audiences for stories of social change, to intervene in the public discourse, and to move people to action.